MichaelSoquat/V-Server-Setup/README.md

 3. Here we crate an html file with `sudo nano /var/www/alternatives/alternate-index.html`
 4. You can add HTML code to that file for example "Start of my website" and save the file
-5. Add a configuration  under `/etc/nginx/sites-enabled/` named "alternatives" with `sudo nano /etc/nginx/sites-enabled/alternatives` and add the following settings:
+5. Add a configuration  under `/etc/nginx/sites-enabled/` named "alternatives" with `sudo nano /etc/nginx/sites-enabled/alternatives` and add the following settings<sup>1<sup>:
+7. Restart the nginx with `sudo service nginx restart`
+8. If you open your browser and enter ip address/8081  you can see your own start site

+<sup>1<sup>Nginx configuration might look like this:
 ```
 server {
   listen 8081;